 Exchange Server SE blocks coexistence with the two previous distributions starting from CU2.

-So, since you’ll have to migrate eventually, now’s the perfect time to move away from Exchange 2013.
+So, since you’ll have to migrate eventually, now’s the perfect time to move away from these Exchange versions.
 Or at least start “packing”.
 Those public folders you meant to migrate to shared mailboxes years ago, or gigabytes worth of spam will not make the migration any easier.

 In-place upgrade

 Now this is wonderful news for Exchange Server admins all over the world.
-Instead of a complex migration project, you’ll be able to perform an in-place upgrade to Exchange Server SE.
+Instead of a complex migration project, you can perform an in-place upgrade to Exchange Server SE.
 The experience is to be similar to installing a Cumulative Update (CU).

 However, the catch is that you will be able to perform the in-place upgrade only if you’re already on Exchange 2019 CU15 on Windows Server 2022 or Windows Server 2025.
-A legacy migration from Exchange 2016 to Exchange SE will also be possible.
+A legacy migration from Exchange 2016 to Exchange SE is also possible.

-Modern Lifecycle Policy – Exchange follows the SharePoint’s tracks
+Modern Lifecycle Policy – Exchange follows SharePoint’s tracks

 In the past, Exchange servers were subject to the Fixed Lifecycle Policy.
 In other words, they had predetermined support dates:

-Exchange Server SE will follow the Modern Lifecycle Policy (described here).
+Exchange Server SE follows the Modern Lifecycle Policy (described here).
 The modern policy doesn’t have support dates set in stone.
-Instead, it follows the following rules:
+Instead, it adheres to the rules below:

 Other changes

-Other changes that will be introduced in Exchange Server SE include:
+Other changes introduced in Exchange Server SE include:

-• The default authentication protocol will change from NTLMv2 to Kerberos.
+- The default authentication protocol will change from NTLMv2 to Kerberos (starting with CU1).

-• Remote PowerShell (RPS) protocol will be deprecated.
-It will be supported in CU1, but after that, you will need to switch to the Admin API, which will include a set of REST-based APIs.
+- Remote PowerShell (RPS) protocol will be deprecated starting from CU2 – you will need to switch to the Admin API, which will include a set of REST-based APIs.
 It’s nothing new for Exchange Online admins, but on-premises PowerShell masters will be required to make significant script updates.

 What about new features?